kingthorin/zap-mgmt-scripts/scans/auth/README.md

 1. To run a one-off: `zaproxy -cmd -autorun $PWD/scans/auth/plans_and_scripts/testfire/csa.yaml`.
 (Where `testfire` [the parent of the plans], is the "target".)

+> [!NOTE]
+> If you're using envvars to pass values into plan execution make sure you're accessing ZAP directly and not through other scripts/shells.
+For example on Kali, use: `/usr/share/zaproxy/zap.sh cmd -autorun $PWD/scans/auth/plans_and_scripts/testfire/bba.yaml`
+> If you're trying to execute a BBA plan locally you will need to source the associated variables file first, ex: `source $PWD/scans/auth/plans_and_scripts/testfire/vars`

 ## Types

 - bba - Browser Based Auth
 - bbaplus - Browser Based Auth with manual config or extra steps
 - csa - Client Script Auth

+> [!IMPORTANT]
+> If `output.yaml` does not contain a result for a given Type, then that type is unnecessary because easier options exist.
+Ex: If BBA works there likely wont' be a bbaplus/csa plan nor result.